Research Projects

 Models of hosts and guests.
 Bottom: Differential electron density map of

-the guests; van der Waals map of the hosts.
+the guests and van der Waals map of the hosts.

 IV.
 Inclusion complexes with drug